walmartlabs/lacinia/docs/tutorial/component.rst

 Once a component has its dependencies ``assoc``-ed in, and is itself started (more on that in a moment), it may be ``assoc``-ed into further components.

-The Component library embraces Clojure core concept of identity vs. state; the identity of the component is its key in the system map ... its state is a series of transformations of the initial map.
+The Component library embraces Clojure's core concept of identity vs. state; the identity of the component is its key in the system map ... its state is a series of transformations of the initial map.

 :schema-provider component
 --------------------------

-The ``clojure-game-geek.schema`` namespace has been extended to provide the ``:schema-provider`` component.
+The ``my.clojure-game-geek.schema`` namespace has been extended to provide the ``:schema-provider`` component.

 .. literalinclude:: /_examples/tutorial/schema-3.clj